Into the Mist

 A bright shaft of amber shone down on her like a spotlight from the stained-glass window, and she stood there for a moment, bathed in color and soaking up the warmth, before walking on in.

 She stopped to touch the elaborately carved post at the foot of the staircase, then crossed over to run a hand over the smooth surface of a table.
 A layer of dust came away, revealing a streak of still gleaming varnished wood.
-Craning her neck, she gazed up at the opal globes of the chandelier, faintly glowing in the sunlight streaming in, and imagined what it must have been like to enter this house, as residents or as guests for some party or event.
+Craning her neck, she gazed up at the opal globes of the chandelier, faintly glowing in the dwindling sunlight streaming in, and imagined what it must have been like to enter this house, as residents or as guests for some party or event.

 Farther in, past a dusty library with tall bookcases containing disintegrating volumes to her left and the large, mostly empty parlor across from it, she turned right into a side hall that led to a long space that had probably been a ballroom.
 Retracing her steps past a smaller archway to the front parlor, she moved back out and turned into a narrow passageway, and there across from a second entrance to the library, she found a cozy space with two chairs still grouped in front of a fireplace.
 She continued on down the dim passageway and at the end, stepped into a wider hallway that ran along this half of the house.